lbergami/euroleague-data-warehouse/dbt/BigQuery/README.md

     * Columns that should be unique must have a *unique* schema test.
     * Columns that are numeric and that cannot have negative values should have an assetion test to check positivity.

+* Data models that feed into the dashboard must have the prefix *'rpt_'* (reporting models), to distinguish them from upstream models.
+  Given the limit number of transformations, tests are limited to:
+    * An *accepted_values* schema test on the *season* column to confirm that reporting models include games from the 2023 season only.
+    * A *unique* schema test on the combination of *season* and *game_id*, when data granularity is at the game level.

+# Other Conventions
+* Staging models have been originally materialized as *tables* (data for seasons 2008 - 2022).
+They have been turned to *increamental* models, since 2023 games data.
+* Data models documentation is saved in a separate subfolder (*docs*) within the *models* directory and its structure mirrors the *marts* one to help the navigation.